Because kitchen cabinets come in hundreds of sizes, this guide is limited to most of the basic ones.

 2. Wall Cabinet SizesWall cabinets are used for storing food and lightweight kitchen implements.
 They are attached directly to the wall studs with screws.
 Height and Depth

 - Height: Height tends to be limited, since the cabinets need to fit between the counter and the ceiling.
 Common wall cabinet heights are 12", 36", and 48".
 The 12" cabinets fit neatly over fridges.

 - Depth: 12" to 24".
 Maximum depth for wall cabinets is 24" because it cannot exceed the depth of base cabinets.

 3. Tall Cabinet SizesTall kitchen cabinets may be called pantry cabinets or utility cabinets.
-As befits the name, tall kitchen cabinets are tall, often reaching ceiling height.
-Height and Depth:
+As befits the name, tall kitchen cabinets can even extend from floor to ceiling.
+Height and Depth

 - Height: 84" to 96".
-Those 96" cabinets take you right up to the ceiling.
-The 84" tall cabinets give you one foot of breathing room above the cabinet--but no practical purpose to that above-cabinet spacing.
+Those 96" cabinets touch the ceiling (if you have standard 8' ceilings).
+The 84" tall cabinets give you one foot of breathing room above the cabinet--entirely aesthetic.

 - Depth: 12" to 24".
 Shallower, 12" deep pantry cabinets are common because they are used for storing food.
 If the cabinets were any deeper, you would lose food in the dark regions in back.